ryedin/site/_management/logs.md

 ### AWS logs

-When you deploy an app, CloudFormation will set up new instances and networking resources, then the new version of your app will be rolled into the new instances and subnets one at a time.

-As [health checks are passed](/docs/rolling-updates/#health-checks) and each old instance is terminated, the ECS Tasks that were running on it will be rescheduled onto a new instance.
-You can track the activity of these CloudFormation and ECS task events in the app/Rack logs, denoted by `[CFM]` and `[ECS]`.
+We include events from AWS services in the output of `convox logs` and `convox rack logs` to help you understand what's going on behind the scenes.
+You can `--filter` for these CloudFormation and ECS task events using the `[CFM]` and `[ECS]` event prefixes.

 ```
-2017-03-24T21:34:06Z [CFM] resource="WoprECSTaskDefinition" status="DELETE_IN_PROGRESS" reason=""
+$ convox logs --filter=ECS
 2017-03-24T21:34:08Z [ECS] service="legit-cv-soulshake-net-ServiceWopr-1TNE86TXRESN5" task="46a3ea28-4868-4620-b43c-5e4af6732219" status="STOPPED" container="wopr"
 2017-03-24T21:34:09Z [ECS] service="legit-cv-soulshake-net-ServiceWopr-1TNE86TXRESN5" task="46a3ea28-4868-4620-b43c-5e4af6732219" status="RUNNING" container="wopr"
-2017-03-24T21:34:11Z [CFM] resource="WoprECSTaskDefinition" status="DELETE_COMPLETE" reason=""
-2017-03-24T21:34:11Z [CFM] resource="legit-cv-soulshake-net" status="UPDATE_COMPLETE" reason=""
 ```

 ```
+$ convox rack logs --filter=CFM
 2017-03-24T21:59:56Z [CFM] resource="LaunchConfiguration" status="UPDATE_IN_PROGRESS" reason="Resource creation Initiated"
 2017-03-24T21:59:56Z [CFM] resource="LaunchConfiguration" status="UPDATE_COMPLETE" reason=""
 2017-03-24T22:00:04Z [CFM] resource="Instances" status="UPDATE_IN_PROGRESS" reason=""
 ```

 These events can be useful for identifying issues with a deployment or an app.
-For example, if your Rack is in a "converging" state, it means the app still has some instances or ECS Tasks that haven't been deemed healthy yet.
-There's usually info in the app/Rack logs that will show a service crashing, or a health check failing, or a placement error.
+For example, when your Rack is in a "converging" state, i.e. some instances or ECS Tasks haven't stabilized yet, there are often AWS events in the app/Rack logs that will show a service crashing, a health check failing, or a placement error due to insufficient resources.